-10 Top Tips For A New Dad
+10 Top Tips For New Dads

-There is no doubt that sharing the load was one of the best decisions we made when my Son was born.
+There is no doubt that sharing the load was one of the best decisions we made when my son was born.

 Babies wake up numerous times during the night, and to stop impromptu disagreements at 3 am, discuss which feeds you are both doing and stick to them.

-Personally, I did not sleep much when my wife was in charge of feeding, but that is just me!
+I did not sleep much when my wife was in charge of feeding, but that is just me!

 Get Sleep When You Can